The Guide to Picton on a Budget© Pxhere

 How to Visit Picton on a Budget

-After a ferry crossing from Wellington, not-so-savvy travellers drive straight through Picton to explore more of the South Island highlights.
-However, even on a budget, travellers can see amazing landscapes, discover intriguing Maori and whaling history, encounter native wildlife and much more for either free or very cheap.
-Combined with a stay in some of the best value hostels in New Zealand, some who offer free breakfasts and free bike hire, and you have yourself a very affordable yet epic stay in Picton.
-There are also budget motels, holiday parks and even lodges nestled in the Marlborough Sounds should you be looking for a mini-vacation from your vacation.
+After a ferry crossing from Wellington, many travellers drive straight through Picton to explore the South Island highlights.
+Big mistake!
+Even on a budget, you can see amazing landscapes, discover intriguing Maori and whaling history, encounter native wildlife and much more for either free or very cheap.

 Free Activities in Picton